 - If you don’t use gloves – it burns your hands

 - If you don’t use gloves and wash your hands quick – it will remove your fingernails

 - If the cow you are dehorning is in a field with other cows & smears their dehorning paste all over the other critters – they will all have bald spots.

-- If the cow is in a field alone but finds a pole or building or other surface to rub the paste onto they may end up smearing the dehorning paste all over parts of their body you don’t want removed.
+- If the cow is in a field alone but finds a pole or building or another surface to rub the paste onto they may end up smearing the dehorning paste all over parts of their body you don’t want to be removed.